Noncommutative Cotlar identities for groups acting on tree-like structures: Multipliers from Bass-Serre theory

-\textbf{Amalgamated free products.} Let $\{\sG_i: i \geq 1 \}$ be a family of groups and $A$ a common subgroup.
+\textbf{Examples: Amalgamated free products.} This first example is already known, but our proof gives a concise geometric interpretation about it.
+Let $\{\sG_i: i \geq 1 \}$ be a family of groups and $A$ a common subgroup.
 Let us denote the injective homomorphisms by $\alpha_i : A \rightarrow \sG_i$, for $i \geq 1$.
-Now, consider the graph of groups $\XX$ in figure \ref{fig:AmFreeProdGoG}, which is based on a tree $X$ connecting the points $x_0$, whose group is $A$, with the point $x_i$, $i \geq 1$, whose groups are $\sG_i$.
+Now, consider the graph of groups $\XX$ in Figure \ref{fig:AmFreeProdGoG}, which is based on a tree $X$ connecting the points $x_0$, whose group is $A$, with the point $x_i$, $i \geq 1$, whose groups are $\sG_i$.
 Meanwhile, the groups on the edges $y_i$ are all isomorphic to $A$ with the embedding into $\sG_{x_0} = A$ being the identity map and the embedding into $\sG_i$ being $\alpha_i$.